Cousin Wilbur

 Cousin Wilbur is a 1939 Our Gang short comedy film directed by George Sidney.
-It was the 179th Our Gang short (180th episode, 91st talking short, 92nd talking episode, and 11th MGM produced episode) that was released.
+It was the 179th Our Gang short to be released.

 Plot

-Against his will, Alfalfa invites his sissified Cousin Wilbur to join the All 4 One Club.
-The enterprising Wilbur immediately increases the membership by offering cash compensation (usually a penny or two) for every black eye and busted nose administered by Butch and Woim.
-When the two tough guys try to muscle in on the club, Wilbur surprises everyone by proving himself to be the best bare-knuckle fighter on the block.
+Despite his initial reluctance, Alfalfa invites his cousin Wilbur to join the All 4 One Club.
+Wilbur quickly boosts membership by offering cash compensation (usually a penny or two) for every black eye and bruised nose inflicted by Butch and Woim.
+When two tough guys attempt to intimidate the club, Wilbur surprises everyone by proving himself to be the best bare-knuckle fighter in the neighborhood.